 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and can guarantee that these tips do work!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and can guarantee that these tips to stay motivated while learning a language do work!
 Just keep at it!!